Meet YouTube's 79-Year-Old Grandma Gamer

 If you’re familiar with the labyrinthine subculture of online gaming then you might know who I’m talking about.
-For a woman who has lived through a world war, the invention of Pong, and the advent of the internet, Shirley Curry has managed to come out on top in a world unimaginably different to the one she grew up in.
-Known online as Gamer Grandma, she has won the hearts of 115,000 YouTube subscribers—double the population of the quaint Virginian town she calls home.
+For a woman who has lived through a World War, the invention of Pong, and the advent of the internet, Shirley Curry has managed to come out on top in a world unimaginably different to the one she grew up in.
+Known online as Gamer Grandma, she has won the hearts of 115k YouTube subscribers—double the population of the quaint Virginian town she calls home.

 Videos by VICE